 - 6. If a change to another collective agreement results in changes in wages and working conditions, this including pensions, or differences in the conditions among those who perform the same work, an interim arrangement shall be negotiated. - 7.
 The provisions of this section are not intended to prevent implementation of vertical agreements/organisational relations.
-In particular the parties would point out that adapting the agreements to the traditional collective agreements in private business and industry may create problems for enterprises having a background from public enterprises.

-§ 3-8 New collective agreements owing to changed circumstances

-If changes in the type of production, manner of performing the work or working conditions mean that the collective agreement in force ceases to be the most appropriate one for the enterprise, each of the parties may initiate negotiations for adoption of the most appropriate agreement in accordance with the provisions in § 3-10, subsection 3.
+In particular the parties would point out that adapting the agreements to the traditional collective agreements in private business and industry may create problems for enterprises having a background from public enterprises. - § 3-8 New collective agreements owing to changed circumstances If changes in the type of production, manner of performing the work or working conditions mean that the collective agreement in force ceases to be the most appropriate one for the enterprise, each of the parties may initiate negotiations for adoption of the most appropriate agreement in accordance with the provisions in § 3-10,subsection 3 3.
 Disputes concerning which of one or more collective agreements can apply shall be settled by the arbitration tribunal.
-Section 3-7, 6 applies correspondingly.

-§ 3-9 Procedure in event of demand for new collective agreement

-- 1. A demand for implementation of a collective agreement pursuant to § 3-7 shall be made in writing by LO or NHO, or through the union or national association, to NHO/the national association or LO/the union, as appropriate. - 2.
-Confirmation of implementation of a collective agreement on behalf of NHO or LO shall be returned to the other party as soon as possible and within one month from receiving the demand.

-- 3. If the demand is disputed, cf. § 3-7, subsections 2 and 3, negotiations to solve the dispute shall be conducted between LO and NHO.
+Section 3-7, 6 applies correspondingly. - § 3-9 Procedure in event of demand for new collective agreement - 1.
+A demand for implementation of a collective agreement pursuant to § 3-7 shall be made in writing by LO or NHO, or through the union or national association, to NHO/the national association or LO/the union, as appropriate. - 2.
+Confirmation of implementation of a collective agreement on behalf of NHO or LO shall be returned to the other party as soon as possible and within 1 month from receiving the demand. - 3.
+If the demand is disputed, cf. § 3-7, subsections 2 and 3, negotiations to solve the dispute shall be conducted between LO and NHO.
 The party by whom the demand is disputed shall request a negotiation meeting at the same time.
-Unless otherwise agreed between the parties, the meeting shall be held within one month. - 4.
+Unless otherwise agreed between the parties, the meeting shall be held within one month.

+- 1. Minutes of the negotiations shall be taken.
+The parties' views shall be noted in the minutes, which shall be signed by both parties, see § 2-3, subsection 1, paragraph 1. - 4.
 If agreement is not reached, either party is entitled to submit the dispute to the Permanent Arbitration Tribunal in LO/NHO, cf. § 3-10.
-In such event the action must be filed within two months from the close of the negotiations.
+In such event the action must be filed within two months of the date on which the minutes were signed by both parties.
 Except when otherwise decided by the parties in the particular case, failure to observe this time limit will result in the collective agreement being implemented in accordance with the demand presented.